Slack 21.01.20

 - Fixed: People who use Chrome OS and an external keyboard were finding that some messages would post twice if they used the enter button on the keyboard.
 It will now return to the amount of times you wanted that message sent (assuming that amount was “once”).

-- Fixed: Pasting a chunk of text and then editing it to add formatting (such as italics), was inexplicably causing a crash.
-You can now once again add a little something to your pasted paragraph.
+- Fixed: Pasting a chunk of text and then editing it to add formatting (like italics), was inexplicably causing a crash.
+You may now once again add a little something to your pasted paragraph.
 Go ahead: Be bold (or italic, or whatever else works for you).

 Slack 20.01.20